alifar76/TFMicrobiome/README.md

 # TFMicrobiome

-A proof-of-concept demo using deep-learning for diagnostics
+A proof-of-concept demo of deep-learning for diagnostics (using microbiome data).

 DISCLAIMER
 ------